 It is important to keep in mind that Korean visa requirements for Germans may change at any point.
 German citizens who intend to travel to South Korea in the coming months should regularly visit the Korea Online Visa website in order to check for visa requirement updates.

-How to Apply for a South Korea Visa from Germany
+How to Apply for a South Korea Visa (ETA) from Germany

 Once the new ETA system comes into effect, the online visa application process for German visitors will be easy and straightforward.
 It will be done entirely online and will take less than 10 minutes to complete.